 A foundational principle of Thinking Matters courses is that there are multiple perspectives on any question, and we encourage you to take a similar approach in listing your course preferences.

-There are at least ten Thinking Matters courses offered each quarter, and you will be required to take one to fulfill your freshman requirement.
-On Form 4, we ask you to rank six courses per quarter, including Structured Liberal Education (SLE), ITALIC, or Education as Self-Fashioning (ESF), all of which also satisfy the Thinking Matters requirement.
+There are at least six Thinking Matters courses offered each quarter, and you will be required to take one to fulfill your freshman requirement.
+On your Approaching Stanford Forms, we ask you to rank six courses per quarter, including Structured Liberal Education (SLE), ITALIC, or Education as Self-Fashioning (ESF), all of which also satisfy the Thinking Matters requirement.
 We will reserve one space for you in one of your top choices.
 More than 95% of students receive their first or second choices.

 The Thinking Matters curriculum is flexible.
 Courses serve both as a means to satisfy the one-course Thinking Matters requirement and as a way to explore your interests through electives.
-The Thinking Matters catalog and Explore Courses provide descriptions for all courses, and you should use it both to guide your ranking of six course preferences per quarter that you will enter on Form 4 of Approaching Stanford and to identify possible electives you might also take during the freshman year.
+The Thinking Matters catalog and Explore Courses provide descriptions for all courses, and you should use it both to guide your ranking of six course preferences per quarter that you will enter on your Approaching Stanford Forms and to identify possible electives you might also take during your first year.

 General Guidelines for Choosing Courses